 Lucia is honored to be part of the IOSH Future Leadership Community and to have the opportunity to give back to this sector, supporting professionals looking to start a career in health and safety.

-Megan is a Technical Member of IOSH with a goal of becoming a Graduate member and then on to Chartered as the next step in her Health and Safety career.
+Megan is a Technical Member of IOSH with a goal of becoming a Graduate member and then on to Chartered as the next step in her health and safety career.
+Megan is part of the IOSH Mentoring Programme which has provided her with invaluable mentoring, support, development of skills and increasing assertiveness and confidence in the profession.

-Megan is really looking forward to joining to Future Leaders Steering Group to be able to be part of shaping the future for OSH professionals, while expanding her own knowledge and learning from fellow Health and Safety professionals within their own industries.
+Megan is privileged to be a part of the IOSH Future Leaders Community Steering Group to be able to be part of shaping the future for OSH professionals, while continuing to expand her own knowledge and learning from fellow health and safety professionals within their own industries.

 HSE Advisor (Systems & Projects) - Travis Perkins plc